mxpoliakov/DzygaAnalytics/README.md

 ### Monobank

 Monobank is a simple way to receive domestic Ukrainian donations.
 International card payments are also available.
 [This](https://api.monobank.ua/docs/#tag/Kliyentski-personalni-dani/paths/~1personal~1statement~1{account}~1{from}~1{to}/get) API route is used (In Ukrainian).
 Both card accounts and jars should be supported, although only [jar](https://send.monobank.ua/jar/m852imZ2q) automation is used at Dzyga's Paw.

+### Privatbank

+Dzyga's Paw official IBAN accounts use Privatbank to receive SWIFT payments.
+Privatbank's corporate API is used to retrieve these transactions.

 ### Manual update from CSV file